 Step 4 – Work with a retailer that can both source the equipment you need, but might also offer advice on challenges you might face or even alternatives in brands or styles that might suit you.

-We are a premium Thule dealer and have access to many other brands and models to suit your needs.
+We are a premium Thule and Yakima dealer and have access to many other brands and models to suit your needs.
 Give us a call to get started. – 03 9557 6461

 These systems are typically modular and are very adaptable to carrying other things like boats, cartop boxes, or even trade supplies, but they require the purchase of additional hardware for each use.
 Once the feet and crossbars are purchased (approx $200-400AUS for most cars), you then purchase a bike tray for each bike that you will carry ($249AUS or more, each).
 See what systems are available for your car: Thule’s Car Fit Guide